What is the fall cankerworm?

-For best results, trees should be banded around the last week of November.
+For best results, band between the Thanksgiving and Christmas holidays.
 It is important to wait until most leaves have fallen from the trees so they don't get stuck to the tree bands.

 Why does Charlotte have a fall cankerworm problem?For the past 30 years, the cankerworm population in Charlotte has continued to grow.
 Natural controls have not been adequate to bring the cankerworms to a level that isn't harmful to our tree canopy.
 Aerial spraying in 1992, 1998 and 2008, along with other natural factors, reduced the population for several years.
 The City started a banding program on street trees, while requesting homeowners and businesses to cooperate in 1990.

 The banding efforts have continued for the last 25 years.
-Entomologists cannot explain why the cankerworm populations continue to increase, but the City's large concentration of old willow oaks may promote the infestation.
+Entomologists cannot explain why the cankerworm populations were so high for so long, but the City's large concentration of old willow oaks may have promoted the infestation.